-With this decision, our attention now turns to working with the students and their families, the teachers and the whole school community about how we best support them through this difficult time.
+With the reaffirming of the February decision, our attention now turns to working with the students and their families, the teachers and the whole school community about how we best support them through this difficult time.

 While this is a difficult time for the school, I remain committed to ensuring that all school authorities meet the requirements of the Education Act to ensure that our taxpayer dollars and any private investment by parents is being spent to benefit Australian students.

-On 30 January 2017, the department received a submission in response to the most recent notice to ASSL, which was issued in December 2015.
+On 30 January 2017, the Department received a submission in response to the most recent notice to ASSL, which was issued in December 2016.
 ASSL’s submission was received with the authority’s last quarterly report for 2016, which was due on 31 December 2016.

 The Islamic College of South Australia received $4 million Commonwealth funding in 2016 and approximately $1.2 million in 2017.